xemul/cylang/README.md

 into true value passes control to the respective block token, then the whole ?? evaluation stops.

-Loops are `~(` and `~+`.
-The former one evaluates a list and a command block then passes control to the block for each element from the list.
-To access the element into the block use the cursor.
-The latter one grabs next token and a evaluates a command block one.
-The block is then executed until the evaluation of the 1st token gives a NOVALUE.
+Loop is `~`.
+It evaluates the next token and grabs one more.
+For a list it calls the 2nd block for each list element.
+For a map it calls the block for each map value, for command block it calls one untill it results in NOVALUE and calls 2nd block.

 ### Printing